 Severe Weather

-Metro has nearly 600 pieces of snow equipment available to tackle snow and ice accumulation at stations, rail yards, parking garages, and bus facilities.
+Metro has hundreds of pieces of snow equipment available to tackle snow and ice at stations, rail yards, parking garages, and bus facilities.
 Hundreds of employees and contractors can be called upon to respond to snow conditions.

 During periods of severe weather, Metro may limit or curtail service for safety reasons.
 Review the information below to know what to expect.